HoneyryderChuck/rodauth-oauth/README.md

 ## Ruby support policy

 The minimum Ruby version required to run `rodauth-oauth` is 2.3 .
-Besides that, it should support all rubies that rodauth and roda support.
+Besides that, it should support all rubies that rodauth and roda support, including JRuby and (potentially, I don't know yet) truffleruby.

 ### JRuby

-If you're interested in using this library in rails, be warned that `rodauth-rails` doesn't support it yet (although, this is expected to change at some point).
+If you're interested in using this library in rails, be sure to check `rodauth-rails` policy, as it supports rails 5.2 upwards.

 ## Development